 This website may contain affiliate links and advertising so that we can provide recipes to you.
 Read my disclosure policy.

 Bread makes every meal a little bit better and complete!
-Try these incredible bread recipes the next time you need some bread in your life, Rolls, Homemade Bread, and Garlic Bread.
+The next time you need bread in your life, try these incredible bread recipes: Rolls, Homemade Bread, and Garlic Bread.

 Nothing beats the smell of fresh-baked bread!
-And this French baguette recipe is so easy, all it takes is time and you can fresh bread at your fingertips.
-This loaf will have the signature crusty outside with the perfect soft chewy inside you would come to expect from french bread.
+And this French baguette recipe is so easy, all it takes is time, and you can have fresh bread at your fingertips.
+This loaf will have the signature crusty outside with the perfect soft, chewy inside you would come to expect from French bread.
 Using a water pan in the oven will give it the perfect crust, and letting it prove overnight, or all day will allow the inside to be perfect.
 You may never grab a loaf from the store again!
 This French baguette will taste so much better!

 Ingredients for Homemade French Baguette

 With just 5 ingredients this is one of the easiest bread recipes to make!
 These pantry staple ingredients are the perfect combination in this French baguette bread.
-Find the total amount of measurements in the recipe card below.
+Find the exact measurements in the recipe card below.

-• All purpose flour: This is a good sturdy flour, perfect for the french baguette.
+• All-purpose flour:ย This is a good, sturdy bread flour, perfect for the French baguette.

-• Water: To mix with the flour to create the dough.
+• Water: Mix with the flour to create the dough.

-• Salt: This will give it flavor so be sure to put it in, otherwise your dough will taste bland and not good.
+• Salt: This will give it flavor, so be sure to put it in; otherwise, your dough will taste bland and unappealing.

-• Honey: Not only honey gives the bread a touch of sweetness, it will feed the yeast and give it a nice rise.
+• Honey: Honey not only gives the bread a touch of sweetness but also feeds the yeast and gives it a nice rise.

 The overnight proof lets the yeast really develop into a fabulous taste and texture.
 French baguette is a favorite recipe that goes well with so many family meals or eating it all on its own!